 East Side Middle School

-Getz believes that the schools job is not done unless the kids are thoroughly prepared for high school.
-For the all important 7th-grade year, the school offers core classes with two teachers, and preparation for the high school admission process, including Specialized High School Test Prep, workshops for parents, and individual student conferences.
-About 80% of the 8th-graders go on to selective and specialized high schools.
+For the all-important 7th-grade year, the school offers core academic classes with two teachers, and preparation for the high school admission process, including individual student conferences.
+All 8th graders sit for the Algebra 1 Regents exam.
+Eighth grade math classes are half-size to give students help getting ready.
+About 85 percent of the 8th-graders go on to selective and specialized high schools.

 Manhattan Youth After School offers classes that include debate, Model UN, robotics, computer coding, theater production, and sports teams, such as basketball, track, girl’s softball, boy’s baseball, soccer, volleyball and fencing.
 A math teacher brings teens downstairs to work with children in the District 75 special education program.

 A few downsides: The school lacks lockers, an auditorium and an instrumental music program.

 SPECIAL EDUCATION: Each grade has two ICT (Integrated co-Teaching) classes, inwhich 40 percent of the students have IEPs that mandate an ICT setting to address their special needs.
 ICT classes are team-taught and are slightly smaller in size, with about 28 children instead of 32.

 ADMISSIONS: District 2 priority.
 Students generally need to score level 3 or 4 on the 4th-grade state reading and math tests.
 Fourth grade final grades count for 75 percent of the admissions rubric and 25 percent comes from state test scores (after filtering out anyone with more than 10 tardy days and 15 absences).
 The school no longer does interviews or on on-site test.
 (Lydie Raschka, November 2017; updated 2019)